Archive for the 'contributors' Category

 Chairman SAndersSo check out his typewriter art (I suspect Photoshop or Illustrator, not an “actual” [or “Real,” as Andrew says below] typewriter, but I could easily be wrong; and don’t get me wrong: I respect and admire mimicry): Acid Head War.
 The thing that grabs me about Macrae’s pieces is the bridge between the dot matrix and the typewriter.
 All you can see here is the dot matrix; to get the typewriter detail, you need to visit Acid Head War.

 What we’ve got here is the translation of photographs into typewriter art-via an algorithm which offers, I can only imagine, a good deal of user control.
 (Indeed, I suspect that each character is handpecked, but I’m a Romantic.)
 I have no idea of how many languages Andrew speaks (other than an obvious fluency with English, that is), but translation–or anyway, the engineer’s strategy of bridging–is clearly a forte.
 In that regard, check out Ordinary Magic, “the ecstasy of everyday things,” a minimalist WordPress blog in action.
-Continue Reading »
+Read the rest of this entry »